Assertive Guidance During Property Division Disputes

 There also exist some assets that may not be divisible upon divorce.
 This property, called “separate property,” includes gifts given to one spouse, individual inheritances, and property acquired before the marriage.

 Sometimes separate property can become comingled with community property, making it difficult to determine what is separate property and what is community property (e.g., depositing funds received from an inheritance into a community account).
 But even if you have comingled your separate property with community property, I may still be able help you protect your separate property interest.

-Let Me Help You Protect Your Best Interests.
+Let Me Help You Protect Your Assets & Property.
 Schedule a Consultation Today.